Hockey Calgary's Leadership Day - Coach Edition - Oct 2nd

 Please read through the information below for SMHA Police Checks.

-- No third-party background checks will be accepted - only Calgary Police Services or RCMP Vulnerable Sector checks will be allowed
+• Third-party background checks will NOT be accepted - only directly sent Calgary Police Services or RCMP Vulnerable Sector checks will be allowed

 Calgary Police Services(CPS) or Cochrane RCMP